Zertz/Zertz.github.io/about-me.md

 ## Internet fame

-You can find me as Zertz on {% include icon-github.html username="Zertz" %} and {% include icon-twitter.html username="Zertz" %}
+You can find me as Zertz on {% include icon-github.html username="Zertz" icon="false" %} and {% include icon-twitter.html username="Zertz" icon="false" %}